BasZeroCode/IBM-Front-End-Developer-Professional-Certificate/Introduction-to-Software-Engineering/Week-3/Practice-Quiz-2.md

 ## Question 3

 Which of the following identifiers contains a single data item that can change value during the execution of the program?
-1 point

 - [ ] Array
 - [x] Variable